Dates, Prices & Info

 Physical Requirements

 This adventure is not strenuous and does not require a high degree of physical fitness, however there are a few taxing physical elements that could be challenging for some participants.
-The long round-trip drive from Loreto across the Baja Peninsula to San Ignacio takes place in a large shuttle van on rugged, narrow, winding roads that cross mountains and skirt sheer cliffs.
+The long round-trip drive from Loreto across the Baja Peninsula to San Ignacio takes place in a large shuttle on rugged, narrow, winding roads that cross mountains and skirt sheer cliffs.
 It could be taxing for any guests susceptible to motion sickness, vertigo, or who have back or neck issues.
 Though our drivers are experts, the drive can be uncomfortable for some travelers.
 Many locals and tourists also use the same highway, and we frequently deal with passing vehicles.
 Once we reach San Ignacio town, we switch to smaller vans for the rest of the journey to Whale Camp on San Ignacio Lagoon.
 It's a 1.5 mile ride on extremely bumpy, washboard dirt roads that can quickly turn into thick, immovable mud after a rain.
 The washboard portions of the roads are so intense that it can be difficult to sustain a conversation on this section of the drive, and the bumpiness can be very jarring for anyone with back or neck issues.
 There are no paved roads after we leave San Ignacio town, so all extra activities from Whale Camp require navigating these rough dirt roads.

 Once we arrive, you must be able to walk unassisted for a minimum of one-half mile in order to participate in this trip.
-Some of our group meals are a short walk from the hotel, and an alternate means of transportation is unavailable.
+Some of our group meals in Loreto are a short walk from the hotel, and an alternate means of transportation is unavailable.
 You must be able to walk up and down stairs, wade through shallow water to step in and out of the open panga excursion boats, and sit on bench seats for long periods of time while whale watching.
 Getting in and out of the boats, guests will also have to shuffle through water potentially thigh-high over stretches of uneven sand, thick layers of seashells and slick mossy rocks.
-Boarding the pangas may require use of a unstable metal ramp, which guests must be able to navigate.
+Boarding the pangas may require use of an unstable metal ramp, which guests must be able to navigate.
 Depending on weather and sea conditions, boat excursions to the whales can be rough, bumpy and wet.
 Winds may be strong, water may spray into the boat, and temperatures may be cold.
 Optional nature walks will also be available, and in order to participate in these, you must be able to walk unassisted for at least 1 mile.
 All activities are completely optional, and travelers should only participate in those activities they feel comfortable with.
 If you are concerned about your personal physical capabilities with regard to the demands of this trip, please contact our office for further details, in addition to your own physician for his or her opinion.

 Important Information About This Trip